eventide-project/mimic/README.md

 ## Preserved Methods

-Mimicked objects' instance methods are replaced with voided methods _except_ for instance methods defined on Ruby's `Object` class.
+Mimicked objects' instance methods are replaced with voided methods _except_ for instance methods defined on Ruby's `Object` class and the `method_missing` method.

 A list of methods that are preserved can be retrieved from the `Mimic::ReplaceMethods` module.